ML-KULeuven/ml-project-2023-2024/README.md

 If you encounter this error on the departmental computers, make sure to activate the virtual environment (see above).

+### Cannot import OpenSpiel: incompatible architecture

+Check that your Python version is compiled for the same architecture as you are compile C++ code.
+You can check this by running `python3 -c "import platform; print(platform.platform())"` and compare the output to running `arch`.

+This can occur on M1/M2 Apple computers when you see: `ImportError: dlopen ... (mach-o file, but is an incompatible architecture (have 'arm64', need 'x86_64')`.
+This is resolved by forcing the architecture (and potentially reinstalling some libraries): `env /usr/bin/arch -arm64  /bin/zsh --login`.

 ### Compilation fails on 'Return statement with no value'

 Most compilers will allow an empty return statement, but some do not.